thexmanxyz/Simple-Overlay/README.md

 ### Manual Container Background

-When necessary it is possible to define the overlay background image within your stylesheet with the following CSS rules:
+When necessary, the overlay background image can also be defined or customized in your stylesheet with the following CSS rules:

 ```CSS
 .simple-overlay {